octimot/StoryToolkitAI/INSTALLATION.md

 so before anything else and if you don't want to get your hands dirty with terminal commands, check if there is a release available for your platform [here](https://github.com/octimot/StoryToolkitAI/releases).

+Please note that the standalone version may not always be up to date with the latest changes in the code, so if you want to be sure to have the latest features, you should install the app from source.

 ---

 ### Quick Info before we start